 - 1 tsp. salt

-- Add flour to a stand mixer bowl.
+- Add flour, nutmeg and salt to a stand mixer bowl and blend.

 - Add the eggs and mix on a medium-low setting until well combined.